-Statistics and findings from the reviews are collected and used to identify error trends or problems that indicate a need for additional training or changes to PAS assessment tools, PAS manuals, or the orientation process.
+Findings from the reviews are collected and used to identify trends that show a need for training, changes to PAS assessment tools, PAS manuals, or the new hire orientation process.

-Eligibility staff are responsible for monitoring and improving the quality of the assessments conducted in their offices.
-Supervisors support quality improvement by reviewing completed assessments for accuracy and completeness, observing PAS interviews, and providing technical assistance, coaching and training opportunities on an ongoing basis.
+PAS Assessors are responsible for monitoring and improving the quality of the assessments they conduct.
+Supervisors support quality improvement by:

+- Reviewing completed assessments for accuracy and completeness;

+- Observing PAS interviews;

+- Providing technical assistance;

+- Coaching; and

+- Identifying training opportunities on an ongoing basis.

-Documentation of quality control activities as maintained by the Quality Control Unit and eligibility office supervisory staff.
+Documentation of quality control activities as maintained by the Quality Assurance Unit and eligibility office supervisors.